FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 _This two-step encoding is necessary because a category path's levels are separated by `/`.
 However, `/` can also appear as part of a filter name (e.g. `3/4 length`).
-Encoding literal `/` allows FACT-Finder to distinguish them from category path separators.
+Encoding literal `/` allows FactFinder to distinguish them from category path separators.
-`+` characters must be double encoded or FACT-Finder would interpret them as spaces.
+`+` characters must be double encoded or FactFinder would interpret them as spaces.
 Lastly, due to this double encoding, `%` must be double encoded, too, or the decoding process would fail as `%` alone would be misinterpreted as a not yet decoded value._